SubconsciousCompute/poc-windows-rust-filter/DEBUG.md

 - 🟢 Disable Memory integrity ![img.png](readme_resources/disable_memory_integrity.png)
 - 🟢 Run `bcdedit /set hypervisorlaunchtype off`
 - 🟢 Install [VMware](https://www.vmware.com/in/products/workstation-player.html)
-- [Download Windows](https://www.microsoft.com/software-download/windows11) and follow any tutorial to set up a windows VM (You might want to configure space to be around 50GB+, ram around 4GB, enable hardware acceleration and so on)
+- [Download Windows](https://www.microsoft.com/software-download/windows11) and follow any tutorial to set up a Windows VM (You might want to configure space to be around 50GB+, ram around 4GB, enable hardware acceleration, and so on)
     - 🔵 You can skip Microsoft sign in by using banned email id, eg: use `no@thankyou.com` and type in any password, you should now be able to skip the sign-in process
     - 🔵 Install `VMware tools`